 - Gapped connectors 2 apart e.g. Q-9os, 9-7os

 Please note we have not assigned a hand range to open raise from the small blind with.
 We believe this is the worst spot to open raise in Texas Hold’em from and don’t think it would be wise to advise a wide opening raise range from here.
 Instead, play very careful from the small blind, potentially only raising hands you’d play from middle position.
 Look to minimize how much you lose and let the strong hands do their “talking” so to speak.

 Hand Selection – Calling Raises

-There is no cheat to knowing what hands you should call player A’s raise with.
+There is no trick to knowing what hands you should call player A’s raise with.
 Instead, think about the type of player raising and act accordingly.
+Consider their table image.
 In other words, if it is a loose player opening, you can widen the hands you call with as he is opening wider than a tight player.
 If it is a tight player opening, you should be looking to play less hands or hands that can break him and his premium hands e.g. low pairs.

 As a very basic guide consider calling raises with the hands below.

 Hand Selection – Re Raising AKA 3 Bet